Canadian Animals: 16 Iconic Species

 Bottom-Line

-The wildlife of Canada is very diverse and there are several other unique Canadian animals that deserve mention such as harbour seals, river otters, barren ground caribou, collared pika, Arctic hare, wolverine, ermine, swift fox, pine marten, black-tailed prairie dogs, bighorn sheep, etc.
+The wildlife of Canada is very diverse and there are several other unique Canadian animals that deserve mention such as harbor seals, river otters, barren ground caribou, collared pika, Arctic hare, wolverine, ermine, swift fox, pine marten, black-tailed prairie dogs, bighorn sheep, etc.

 So, if you are a nature lover you will definitely enjoy the fascinating wildlife of Canada.